-Little by little, Intel keeps teasing out tidbits about its first modern discrete GPU, which is still scheduled to arrive in 2020.
+Little by little, Intel keeps teasing out tidbits about its first modern discrete GPU, which is still scheduled to arrive in 2020 to compete for the title of best graphics card.
 Most questions won't be answered until then.
 In the meantime, if you are wondering what the end result might look like, Intel provided a glimpse at GDC 2019.

 The image above, courtesy of our friends at TechRadar, shows the first shroud design that Intel is considering.
 To be clear, what you're looking at is a render and not an actual product, though it shows where Intel's mind is at.